 - Dive deep into individual slices to explore root causes and opportunities for improvement

-- Tensorflow Data Analysis (TFDV) [analyze distribution of your dataset]
+- Tensorflow Data Validation (TFDV) - analyze the distribution of your dataset

-- Fairness Indicators [an addition to TFMA that adds fairness metrics and the ability to easily compare performance across slices]
+- Fairness Indicators - an addition to TFMA that adds fairness metrics and easy performance comparison across slices

-- The What-If Tool (WIT) [an interactive visual interface designed to probe your models better]
+- The What-If Tool (WIT)](https://github.com/PAIR-code/what-if-tool - an interactive visual interface designed to probe your models better

 How can I use Fairness Indicators?